 With IP cameras, you can access your live video feed from anywhere at any time via the internet.
-And if you use an experienced security company like Pro-Vigil, you have access to camera health monitoring to ensure that your cameras and equipment are functioning properly at all times.
+And suppose you use an experienced security company like Pro-Vigil.
+In that case, you can access camera health monitoring camera health monitoring to ensure that your cameras and equipment are functioning properly 24/7/365

 You can’t afford for your cameras to fail you at the wrong moment.
-Contact Pro-Vigil, the undisputed leaders in the security space, for a free quote on an IP based surveillance system.
+Contact Pro-Vigil, undisputed leaders in the commercial security camera space, for a free quote on an IP-based surveillance system.